Skip to content

 • Risk awareness — If a dependency’s SLA is worse than the produced API’s SLA, it’s flagged

-For APIs that exist outside the marketplace (third-party APIs not on Apiway), the consumer onboarding pipeline lets you bring them under management:
+For APIs that exist outside the Apiway marketplace (third-party APIs), the consumer onboarding pipeline brings them under management:

 Terminal window